SummerOfBitcoin/code-challenge-2024-raehat/SOLUTION.md

 calculateMerkleRoot: This function calculates the Merkle root of a list of transaction IDs.
 It iteratively hashes pairs of transaction IDs until a single root hash is obtained, which represents the Merkle root of all transactions in the list.

 ## Results and Performance
-My algorithm mines a block within seconds, while some other algorithms may even take minutes to mine a block at this difficulty, You can mine a block within 10 seconds running this code.
+Average time to mine a block: 20 seconds

 ## Conclusion
 There is still room for improvement, I am not able to collect maximum fees I can collect, a helper function can be written which helps choose transactions with high fees.